1st Louisiana Native Guard (Confederate): Confederate Louisiana militia

 Shortly after Louisiana's secession, Governor Thomas Overton Moore issued pleas for troops on April 17 and April 21, 1861.
 In response to the governor's request, a committee of ten prominent New Orleanian Creoles of color called a meeting at the Catholic Institute on April 22.
 About two thousand people attended the meeting where muster lists were opened, with about 1,500 gens de couleur signing up.
 Governor Moore accepted the services of these men as part of the state's militia.

-The new militia regiment was formed during May 1861, consisting mostly of French Creoles of color.
+The new militia regiment was formed during May 1861, consisting mostly of French-speaking Creoles of color.
 While some members of the new regiment came from wealthy prominent Creole families, a majority of the men were clerks, artisans, and skilled laborers.
-Louisiana and New Orleans had an estimated 25,000 free Creole of color residents.
+Louisiana and New Orleans had an estimated 25,000 Creole of color residents.

 On May 29, 1861, Governor Moore appointed three white officers as commanders of the regiment, and company commanders were appointed from among the Creoles of the regiment.
 The militia unit was the first of any in North America to have officers of color, preceding the United States Colored Troops.
 This regiment was called the Louisiana Native Guard.
-Though ten per cent of its members would later join the Union Army's 1st Louisiana Native Guard, the two were separate military units.
+Ten percent of its members would join the Union Army's 1st Louisiana Native Guard.